morpein/asnwebapps/k8s/ingress-controller/haproxy/README.md

 Source https://github.com/haproxytech/kubernetes-ingress/blob/master/deploy/haproxy-ingress.yaml

+## Changes
-For deploy in DKE the original service type has been changed to LoadBalancer for exposing port 80 on localhost
+* For deploy in DKE the original service type has been changed to LoadBalancer for exposing port 80 on localhost
+* Added IngressClass support for selecting Ingress-Controllers from ingress resources